cludden/protoc-gen-go-temporal/README.md

 require.Regexp(`^say-greeting/Howdy/Stranger/[a-f0-9-]{32}$`, run.ID())
 ```

+## Workflow Update

+This plugin has experimental support for Temporal's experimental [Workflow Update](https://docs.temporal.io/workflows#update) capability.
+Note that this requires cluster support enabled with both of the following dynamic config values set to `true`

+- `frontend.enableUpdateWorkflowExecution`
+- `frontend.enableUpdateWorkflowExecutionAsyncAccepted`

 ## CLI

 This plugin can optionally generate a configurable CLI using [github.com/urfave/cli/v2](https://github.com/urfave/cli/v2).
 To enable this functionality, use the corresponding [plugin option](#plugin-options).
 When enabled, this plugin will generate a CLI command for each workflow, start-workflow-with-signal, query, and signal.
 Each command provides typed flags for configuring the corresponding inputs and options.